Ossiaco/chorus-docs/CODE_OF_CONDUCT.md

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the [Ossiaco Open Source Code of Conduct](https://opensource.ossiaco.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct FAQ](https://opensource.ossiaco.com/codeofconduct/faq/) or contact [opencode@ossiaco.com](mailto:opencode@ossiaco.com) with any additional questions or comments.